Corcovado National Park: Threats

 The Osa Peninsula is home to 2.5% of the world's biodiversity.
-[6] The impacts of tourism, mining, and deforestation cause declines in the biodiversity of native Costa Rican terrestrial and aquatic species.
+The impacts of tourism, mining, and deforestation cause declines in the biodiversity of native Costa Rican terrestrial and aquatic species.
 The lowland tropical forest features many diverse habitats that are home to various species including endangered and threatened species.
-There are thousands of species in the park including wild cats, rare birds, sea turtles, sharks, humpback whales, monkeys, and many more [7].
-Species in Costa Rica like the jaguar, Baird's tapir, and the peccary are often threatened and even endangered due to commercial development [4].
-After many years of mining, the presence of the seed distributors – tapirs, peccaries, and agoutis– was noticeably decreasing in size [4].
+There are thousands of species in the park including wild cats, rare birds, sea turtles, sharks, humpback whales, monkeys, and many more.
+Species in Costa Rica like the jaguar, Baird's tapir, and the peccary are often threatened and even endangered due to commercial development.
+After many years of mining, the presence of the seed distributors – tapirs, peccaries, and agoutis– was noticeably decreasing in numbers.

 In the 1970s, the Costa Rican government banned gold mining, however, this did not put an end to the mining problems.
-Between the 1970s and 1980s, the Costa Rican government passed environmental conservation laws that encompassed protections against deforestation, illegal hunting and mining, and reforestation plans [7.]
-Despite the ban, many locals still depended on gold mining and continued to do so illegally, they would look for gold in the rivers outside the national park and source food from the illegal hunting of animals and collection of sea turtle eggs [6].
-Illegal hunting has also rapidly diminished the population of jaguars and pacas in the park [1.]
-In 2008, park rangers began to protect certain native species such as peccaries, however, locals would continue to hunt these species because peccaries would damage their crops ultimately damaging their livelihood [7].
+Between the 1970s and 1980s, the Costa Rican government passed environmental conservation laws that encompassed protections against deforestation, illegal hunting and mining, and reforestation plans.
+Despite the ban, many locals still depended on gold mining and continued to do so illegally, they would look for gold in the rivers outside the national park and source food from the illegal hunting of animals and collection of sea turtle eggs.
+Illegal hunting has also rapidly diminished the population of jaguars and pacas in the park.
+In 2008, park rangers began to protect certain native species such as peccaries, however, locals would continue to hunt these species because peccaries would damage their crops ultimately damaging their livelihood.
 Despite keeping the populations of peccary safe, the divide between the locals and the national park deepened.
-Despite the rapidly declining populations, some conservationists are not as concerned about these populations as others [3].
-Public officials from the Ministry of Public Security, national park rangers, and conservationists from the Golfo Dulce Forest Reserve and the Osa Conservation Area (ACOSA) have increased patrolling in the park in an attempt to catch illegal miners [3].
+Despite the rapidly declining populations, some conservationists are not as concerned about these populations as others.
+Public officials from the Ministry of Public Security, national park rangers, and conservationists from the Golfo Dulce Forest Reserve and the Osa Conservation Area (ACOSA) have increased patrolling in the park in an attempt to catch illegal miners.
 However, this has created issues with the local communities since some people still depend on gold mining as a source of income.